Bruins slip past Senators for 5th consecutive win

 Boston finally posted its first shot on goal nine minutes in, and Ottawa outshot the visitors 9-3 in the first period.
 The Senators also controlled play in the second and pushed most of the attack but could not send a shot past Rask.

-Ottawa again dominated in shots in the frame --15-7 -- and the 10 shots on goal by Boston equaled its lowest through 40 minutes this season.
+Ottawa again dominated in shots in the frame 15-7, as the 10 shots on goal by Boston equaled its lowest through 40 minutes this season.
 In a wild two-on-two sequence in the first minute of the third, Boston's Anders Bjork tried to tap in a pass from Chris Wagner on a rush, missed the puck and slid inside the goal with Nilsson.

 The puck wrapped around to Ottawa's Chris Tierney, who fed a pass to Chabot as he streaked through the neutral zone.
 The defenseman ended the charge by flipping his third goal over Rask at the 41-second mark.
 However, Marchand took a slick pass from Bjork and slipped in his 18th goal in at 5:15 for a 1-1 tie, and Brendan Gaunce slid a pass over to Chara, who blasted in his fifth goal at 8:45 for a 2-1 lead.